History of the DAC

 Our founding principles

-The founding constitutional principles of the DAC are incorporated into its memorandum of incorporation under the New Companies Act and this governs the the activities of the DAC.
+The founding constitutional principles of the DAC are incorporated into its memorandum of incorporation under the New Companies Act and this governs the activities of the DAC.
 This specifies, amongst other things, objectives, membership requirements, decision making processes and the appointment of a facilitation service provider.
 In terms of governance, the DAC’s operating model entails industry contributing technical and management expertise to focused Technical Steering Committees (TSCs), with these TSCs then in turn reporting into an Executive Committee comprising both industry and local government representatives.

 Cluster facilitation services are provided by an independent team from B&M Analysts appointed by the Executive Committee.